eilvelia/tdl/packages/prebuilt-tdlib/README.md

 dependencies reflect the state of `nixpkgs-unstable` at the time of building of `prebuilt-tdlib`.

+`prebuilt-tdlib` also includes TypeScript types for the appropriate TDLib version generated via `tdl-install-types` (using its latest version at the time of publishing `prebuilt-tdlib`).
+If you want to override TDLib types, set `skipLibCheck` to `true` in your tsconfig.

 ## Usage

-The `prebuilt-tdlib` package exports a single function `getTdjson`, which returns the path to the `tdjson` shared library.
+The `prebuilt-tdlib` package exports `getTdjson()`, which returns the path to the `tdjson` shared library.

 ```javascript
 const { getTdjson } = require('prebuilt-tdlib')